Hedleys-Projects/cyberspartans/README.md

 ### 📥 Access Challenges via Spartan OS
 1. Boot up **Spartan OS Beta Version 1.0.13**.
-2. Navigate to the **CTF Challenges** section from the Spartan OS interface.
+2. Navigate to the **CTF LABS** section from the Spartan OS interface.
-3. Select the lab you'd like to play and follow the on-screen instructions.
+3. Select the Instructions Folder and find the one you want to run.
+4. Follow the instructions and enjoy!

 ---